Sabtu, 30 April 2011

 Someone might have told you that you need an instructor to teach you how to fly RC airplanes.
 You don't!
 The guy who gave you that advice probably learned to fly all by himself.
 You DON'T need an instructor if you choose the right airplane to start with.
 There are plenty of true "beginner" airplanes.
 They are ually electric powered gliders, slowflyers, and parkflyers.
 And these beginner airplanes are such good flyers that most of them are bought by long-time RC experts, not beginners!

 1. Understand how an airplane flies.
 Here's how airplanes fly: When the wing moves forward the air lifts it.
 Too slow, no lift and it falls out of the air -- it stalls.
 So, it needs flying SPEED either from a motor and propeller, or by descending and gliding.
 The wing is lifting all the time it's moving forward -- whether it's upside down, in a turn, inverted, or doing aerobatics -- there is always lift from the wing even though the lift might not be straight UP as it is in level flight.
 The airplane makes right or left turns by tilting in the direction of the turn so that some of the wing's lift is angled partly to the left or right.
 To turn an airplane you tilt the wings with the ailerons or with the rudder in the direction you want to turn.
 To make the airplane go UP you give an UP command to the elevator.
 The elevator surface angles UP and the air that's hitting it blows the tail DOWN and the nose UP.
 When the airplane goes UP it slows down.
 If it goes too slow the lift stops and the airplane falls -- stalls.
+You turn an airplane differently than a car or a boat: when you tilt the airplane's wing in the direction that you want it to turn, the airplane will continue to turn as long as the wing is tilted in that direction.
+But you will NOT be holding the control stick in the direction of the turn (as you would on the steering wheel of a car) -- you will have the control stick near NEUTRAL during the turn.
+To STOP the airplane from turning you move the control stick in the opposite direction from the turn so that the wings level out.
+"Beginner's" airplanes have a built-in tendency to automatically come back to level flight if you let go of the control stick.

 2. Pick out an airplane that can fly all by itself without you controlling it.
 Don't pick a low-wing, aerobatic airplane.
 The best choices are slowflyers, parkflyers, or gliders that use electric motors for power.
 Gliders can glide straight ahead all by themselves (if they do not have a warped wing -- see below) without you doing any controlling from the radio transmitter.
 If you want to fly without an instructor these glider type airplanes will fly themselves while you are trying to figure out how to make them go some other direction.
 You need this stability while you learn how to fly.
 The second best choice is a non-glider (powered airplane) that has the wing on the top of the fuselage and which is advertised to be a good training airplane.